 This article isn’t a review of his show, per say.
 It’s about Dan.
 Mr. White.
 You see, no matter how great his tricks or illusions were, there was something deeper, more significant that emerged.
 It was as unexpected as how the evening unfolded.
 Jubilant.
 And it became the sole element that justified the price of admission.
 Pass the pledge, the turn and the prestige, there was a narrative.
 An integral one that out-inspired anything he demonstrated.

 Dan White emits a seductive energy of invigoration.
-His hands, his fingers move beautifully with form, poetry and precision.
-His eyes never dull, always glow.
+His hands, his fingers, move beautifully with form, poetry and precision.
+His eyes never dull, they always glow.
 His entire act manifests a story of providence, revealing that the greatest magic isn’t possessed or performed by a magician or illusionist, but rests in what we carry inside ourselves.

 Dan’s show was allegoric for something higher: The inspiration to pursue the impossible, the unimaginable.

 What we believe about ourselves and our abilities will always determine our capacity for greatness.
 The dreams we privately hold on to and fantasize about during moments of solitude can be more than just that.
 As often as Dan performs, it stays electric.
 Because his vision and message elevates beyond mere “entertainment” and transcends into what compels our ambition.
 He dares us to question everything.